o770/mpvclip-mpvival-mpvloop/README.md

 MPV profile names are parsed and MPV is run according to: --profile.

 MPV is only invoked to play a file with a loop pattern and is executed once for each loop pattern; otherwise the files are skipped.
 Input directories are expanded recursively.
 The line is read from left to right.
-If a key is pressed within one second before MPV runs again, the script may exit or continue after confirmation.
+If a key is pressed within one second before MPV runs again, the script may exit, continue, or skip the file after confirmation.

 Status messages report clip patterns and MPV options used, clip duration, invalid inputs such as a file name without a pattern, and the number of successful iterations.